braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 >
 > ① provides a list of evanescent handles to toolbar pushbuttons.
 >
-> ② retrieves the toolbar and ③ checks that it is actually drawn.
+> ② retrieves the toolbar, ensuring that the handle is memorized, and ③ checks that it is actually drawn.
 >
 > ④ reorders the pushbuttons.
 >